CadenzaProject/cadenzaproject.github.io/docs/clip2/clip2_key_dates.md

 Dates are tentative because we are waiting for ICASSP to publish their Grand Challenge call.

-- **15th June 2026** Challenge launch with training/development datasets; rules and documentation.
+- **15th June 2026** Challenge launch - rules and documentation.
-- **22nd June 2026**: Release of baseline.
+- **1st July 2026**: Release of validation/training dataset and baseline.
 - **1st October 2026**: Release of evaluation data and opening of the submission window.
 - **30th October 2026**: Submission deadline.
 All entrants must have submitted their predictions plus a draft of their technical report.

-If CLIP2 is accepted as an ICASSP SP Grand Challenge
+If CLIP2 is accepted as an ICASSP 2027 SP Grand Challenge

 - **December 2026**: Top teams invited to submit 2 page paper for ICASSP
 - **January 2027**: ICASSP camera-ready 2-page papers due.